contardi/machine-learning-eportfolio/README.md

 ## 🗂️ Repository Structure

+The repository is organized into units, each containing Jupyter notebooks, datasets, and collaborative discussions.
+Below is a brief overview of each unit and its artifacts:

 ### Unit 1: Introduction to Machine Learning

 **Objective**: Establish foundational understanding of machine learning paradigms, terminology, and core concepts.